-Participant

-Any non-federal or non-central government person or entity, including but not limited to a private sector organisation, academic institution, or laboratory (or subsidiary thereof) engaged in accordance with Article 9 (Participants).

-Project

-A specific form of Cooperative Activity described in Article 8 (Projects).

-Project Arrangement

-The instrument setting out the scope of any Project to be carried out by the Parties described in Article 8 (Projects).

-Project Background Information

-Any information furnished to a Project regardless of form or type, including that of a scientific, technical, business, or financial nature, and including photographs, reports, manuals, threat data, experimental data, test data, designs, specifications, processes, techniques, inventions, software, source code, drawings, technical writings, sound recordings, pictorial representations, and other graphical presentations; whether in magnetic tape, electronic media, computer memory, or any other form and whether or not subject to intellectual property protections.

-Project Development
+Need-to-Know

+A determination made by an authorized holder of Classified Information that a prospective recipient requires access to specific Classified Information in order to perform or assist in a lawful and authorized governmental function.
-That stage of a Project during which Project Foreground Information arises through the development of technologies, prototype equipment and other activities included in a Project.

-Project Foreground Information

-Any information created in a Project, regardless of form or type, including that of a scientific, technical, business, or financial nature, and including photographs, reports, manuals, threat data, experimental data, test data, designs, specifications, processes, techniques, inventions, software, source code, drawings, technical writings, sound recordings, pictorial representations, and other graphical presentations; whether in magnetic tape, electronic media, computer memory, or any other form and whether or not subject to intellectual property protections.
+Participant Any non-federal or non-central government person or entity, including but not limited to a statutory board, a private sector organisation, academic institution, or laboratory (or subsidiary thereof) engaged in accordance with Article 9 (Participants).
+A specific form of Cooperative Activity described in Project Article 8 (Projects).
+Project Arrangement The instrument setting out the scope of any Project to be carried out by the Parties described in Article 8 (Projects).
+Any information furnished to a Project regardless of Project Background form or type, including that of a scientific, technical, Information business, or financial nature, and including photographs. reports. manuals. threat data. experimental data, test data, designs, specifications, processes, techniques, inventions, software, source code, drawings, technical writings, sound recordings, pictorial representations, and other graphical presentations; whether in magnetic tape, electronic media, computer memory, or any other form and whether or not subject to intellectual property protections.
+That stage of a Project during which Project Project Development Foreground Information arises through the development of technologies, prototype equipment and other activities included in a Project.
+Project Foreground Any information created in a Project, regardless of form or type, including that of a scientific, technical, Information business, or financial nature, and including manuals, threat photographs. reports. data. experimental data, test data, designs, specifications, processes, techniques, inventions, software, source code, drawings, technical writings, sound recordings, pictorial representations, and other graphical presentations; whether in magnetic tape, electronic media, computer memory, or any other form and whether or not subject to intellectual property protections.
+The Party to which Classified Information is Receiving Party transferred.

-Research, Development, Testing and Evaluation (RDT&E)

-Programs and activities, including basic research, applied research, advanced technology development, proof of principle, verification, validation, and development of technical standards of the Parties and/or Participants that seek to identify, develop, and implement technological and analytical solutions, tools and techniques to address the homeland/domestic security capability needs of each Party.
+Research, Development, Testing and Evaluation (RDT&E) Programs and activities, including basic research, applied research; advanced technology development, proof of principle, verification, validation, and development of technical standards of the Parties and/or Participants that seek to identify, develop, and implement technological and analytical solutions, tools and techniques to address the homeland/domestic security capability needs of each Party.